stigkj/gradle-dependency-lock-plugin/README.md

 *commitDependencyLock.tag*

-Allows the user to specify a String for the tagname.
+Allows the user to specify a string for the tagname.
 If present commitLock will tag the commit with the given String.

     ./gradlew -PcommitDependencyLock.tag=mytag <tasks> commitLock